Miami and Coral Gables, Florida

 A dental implant replaces the tooth root with a titanium post that is implanted directly into the bone.
 This is then topped with an aesthetic dental crown that takes the place of the visible portion of the tooth.

 Dental implants offer significant advantages over the more traditional dental bridges.
 Because they are anchored in the jawbone, dental implants stimulate your gums and jawbone, so your gums do not collapse or your bone atrophy, as tends to happen with dental bridges.
 Dental implants function more like your natural tooth.
-You can eat all the same foods and take care of your teeth normally, unlike dental bridges which require special care.
+You can eat all the same foods and take care of your teeth normally, unlike with dental bridges, which require special care.

-Most importantly, a dental implant doesn’t require support from the neighboring teeth, so you can retain your natural teeth intact on either side of the missing tooth.
+Most importantly, a dental implant doesn’t require support from the neighboring teeth, so you can retain your natural teeth on either side of the missing tooth.

-Dental bridges may be a better option for you, though, if you do not have enough jawbone to support a dental bridge and you do not wait for a bone graft.
+Dental bridges may be a better option for you, though, if you do not have enough jawbone to support a dental bridge and you do not want to wait for a bone graft.
 Sometimes, they may also be recommended if the teeth on either side of the missing tooth are already damaged and will benefit from crowning.

-To learn which tooth replacement option is right for you, please schedule a consultation at Miami Designer Smiles today to talk to a cosmetic dentist about your tooth replacement options.
+To learn which tooth-replacement option is right for you, please schedule a consultation at Miami Designer Smiles today to talk to a cosmetic dentist about your tooth-replacement options.